-As Congress considers comprehensive tax reform proposals, we urge the retention and reaffirmation of the credit union tax status.
-The tax treatment of credit unions continues to serve the purpose for which it was created.
+We believe that Congress should retain the current tax treatment of credit unions because the credit union tax status continues to serve the purpose for which it was created.
 It is good public policy because it causes the creation of substantial benefits to the public, far in excess of its cost.
-Congress should not tax credit unions because doing so would represent a tax increase on 96 million Americans and would likely lead to the elimination of many if not most credit unions.
+Finally, taxing credit unions would represent a tax increase on 96 million Americans and would likely lead to the elimination of many, if not most, credit unions.